obviouslynotraffa/Elemental-Fighters/README.md

 # Incipit
 Elemental fighters is a small 2D "mortal kombat style" game, playable only on the same keyboard (for the moment).
-Developed mainly for two reason:
+Developed mainly for learning javascript and html canvas.
-  - learning javascript (still trying)
-  - I love developing games

 This project has no great ambition, will be carried out in my free time.